 Welcome to the Thomas Jefferson University Internal Medicine Residency!
 In matching with our program you will be joining a community of scholars dedicated to outstanding patient care as well as basic and clinical research and innovative education.
-The Department of Medicine offers three tracks in its residency program: categorical internal medicine three-year program, primary care three-year program, and the clinical investigator program, which includes two years of medicine residency and a minimum of two years of medical specialty training.
+The Department of Medicine offers two tracks in its residency program: a categorical internal medicine three-year program, and a primary care three-year program.
 Supporting the residency are more than 200 full-time faculty and volunteers across all the medical specialties.

-The training experience has widely diverse settings from the tertiary/quaternary care medical setting at Thomas Jefferson University Hospital, to the primary and secondary care medical practices at its major community hospital, Jefferson Methodist Hospital.
+The training experience has widely diverse settings from the tertiary/quaternary care medical setting at Thomas Jefferson University Hospital to the primary and secondary care medical practices at its major community hospital, Jefferson Methodist Hospital.
 The continuing thread for the residency is the continuity ambulatory care practice in which each resident participates throughout the entire residency.
 For this experience, the resident is assigned to a firm with other residents and faculty preceptors.
-Thus, the resident gets to experience not only his patients but also the patients of his peers who are a part of his/her firm.
+Thus, the resident gets to experience not only his/her patients, but also the patients of his peers who are a part of his/her firm.

-In addition, Thomas Jefferson University has spearheaded developing the Jefferson Health System (JHS), a 13-hospital consortium with multiple practice sites throughout the Delaware Valley.
-All components of JHS are fiscally sound, and offer unique educational sites for our residents and students.
-JHS has one of the largest primary care networks in the Delaware Valley region, which includes Pennsylvania, Delaware and New Jersey.
+In addition, Thomas Jefferson University has spearheaded developing the Jefferson Health system, an 18-hospital consortium with multiple practice sites throughout the Delaware Valley.
+All components of Jefferson Health are fiscally sound and offer unique educational sites for our residents and students.
+Jefferson Health has one of the largest primary care networks in the Delaware Valley region, which includes Pennsylvania, Delaware, and New Jersey.
 Many community practice sites are available to our residents for private practice ambulatory care rotations.
-The locale of the JHS member hospitals and practices spans diverse socioeconomic groups, which means a diversity of illnesses and care needs for the patient and their families.
+The locale of Jefferson Health member hospitals and practices spans diverse socioeconomic groups, which means a diversity of illnesses and care needs for the patient and their families.

-I welcome your visit to see the Thomas Jefferson University family in action.
+I welcome your application to see the Thomas Jefferson University family in action.